pywbem/pywbem/docs/concepts.rst

 WBEM indications and subscriptions
 ----------------------------------

-TODO: Section on indications and subscriptions
+TODO: write this Section on indications and subscriptions

 .. _`WBEM Management Profiles`: